brettchalupa/brettchalupa.github.io/_posts/2016-09-15-shopify-theme-development-workflow.markdown

 - [Thoughtbot's Shopify Theme Development](https://robots.thoughtbot.com/shopify-theme-development)
-  post was a good reference when I exploring different approaches to theme development.
+  post was a good reference when I was exploring different approaches to theme development.
 - The [Shopify docs on theme
   customization](https://help.shopify.com/themes/customization) are